hmcts/pip-data-management/README.md

 - GET `/publication/{artefactId}` used to get the metadata for the artefact.
 - GET `/publication/{artefactId}/payload` used to get the payload for the artefact.
 - GET `/publication/{artefactId}/file` used to get payload file for the artefact.
-- DELETE  `/publication/{artefactId}` used to delete an artefact and its payload from P&I
+- DELETE  `/publication/{artefactId}` used to delete an artefact and its payload from P&I.

 ## Headers
 ### Upload headers